SphereEx/test-lab/README.md

 ## Optimization
-Linux MultiQueue Networking technology will optimize for the stress test tool, you could enable what by following steps:
+Linux MultiQueue Networking technology will optimize for the stress test tool, you could enable that by following steps:
 1. download the script :
 ```shell
 wget https://ecs-instance-driver.obs.cn-north-1.myhuaweicloud.com/multi-queue-hw